-Complaints of Complaint alleging any violation of the code Code of Ethics related to unethical behavior concerning any municipal official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in personshall be made on a form prescribed by the Ethics Commission and signed under penalty of false statement before the Ledyard Town Clerk; or Assistant Town Clerk.
-The form shall be delivered to the Town Clerk who shall transmit a copy of the complaint to the Chairperson of the Ethics Commission and the respondent within five (5) days of receipt of the complaint.
-The Ethics Commission shall also notify the respondent that it will conduct a probable cause determination and invite the respondent to provide any information the respondent deems relevant to the Ethics Commission's determination of probable cause.
+Complaints of violation of the code of Ethics related to unethical behavior concerning any municipal official, officer, or employee of the Town of Ledyard may be made by any person and shall be made in person on a form prescribed by the Commission and signed under penalty of false statement before the Ledyard Town Clerk; or Assistant Town Clerk.

-No complaint may be made under the codeCode of Ethics unless it is filed with the Ethics Commission within fourthree (43) years after the violation alleged in the complaint has been committed, and within six (6) months of discovery.
+No complaint may be made under the code unless it is filed with the Commission within four (4) years after the violation alleged in the complaint has been committed, and within six (6) months of discovery.
 If multiple violations are alleged, the four (4) year limitation shall be applied separately to each such alleged violation.